igorwojda/android-showcase/README.md

 # Project description
 This project is simple Android application showcase for an app with long [SDLC](https://en.wikipedia.org/wiki/Systems_development_life_cycle).

+# About the demo design
+Demo design has few things that are contradicting with current android UI standards/guidelines.
+First of all usage of application icon in Toolbar is not recommended since Android Lolipop.
+Also top-tabbed navigation (Men/All/Woman) was recently replaced with BottomBar navigation as preferred way of top level navigation in the app.
+Most of the apps would have some kind of spacing from the screen edge to floating buttons (sell), because may lead to usability issues (phones like Samsung galaxy S8 Edge have bended screens so app may look wired and many phones have software navigation bar that may be accidentally clicked)

 # Project characteristics
 * Heavy usage of Kotlin
 * Clean Architecture + Model-View-ViewModel